Easy recipe for healthy flapjacks with oats, dried fruits, nuts, seeds, butter and honey (no golden syrup or added sugar) for breakfast or teatime.

 We're addicted to homemade granola - including a chocolate granola (on video).
 Once you start making it, there's no turning back to the commercial packeted cereals - and love serving it with yoghurt, fresh fruit or compote.

 So flapjacks seemed like a refreshing change.
 After all, flapjacks are basically granola bars.
 Albeit, there's added butter to bind them together but that's not a bad thing!
-So I developed this recipe after a few trials and crumbs later.
+So I developed this healthy recipe after a few trials and crumbs later.

 Healthy Flapjacks without Sugar

 My fond memories of flapjacks were quickly turned to disappointment when I made an old family recipe.
 Traditionally flapjacks are made with classic golden syrup and a whopping amount of sugar on top of that.
 The resulting taste was simply FAR too sweet.
-So I omitted the sugar for a start.
+So I completely omitted the sugar for a start.

 Without the sugar, the flapjacks can still bind together easily with the ingredients in the recipe card below.
 Just ensure that you leave the flapjacks to cool completely before cutting, so they are less crumbly.